marianavif/notes-archive/java-notes.md

 ***object***: individual which is characterized by a certain comportamental pattern known as class.
 Also referred to as instance.
 Every object inherits from the class *Object*.

+***package***: group of related classes, interfaces and other packages, providing access privileges and namespace management.
+The package name characterizes all of the classes, interfaces and packages it contains.
+It is implemented as a directory and the belonging classes, interfaces and packages must be in it.
+Package hierarchy is built through directory hierarchy.
+> To declare a file as belonging to a package, the first line must be:

+>		package <package-name>

+> To use a specific class from a package, you must import it:

+>		import <package-name>.<class-name>

+> To import all classes from a package, use *:

+>		import <package-name>.*

+> Classes from the standard package java.lang don't need to be imported.

+***package (default) access***: the member acts as public within the package and as private outside the package.
+Attributes and methods with no access modifier are package access type by default.

+***private access***: can only be accessed within the current class.

+***protected access***: can only be accessed within the current package or in the *child class* of the outside package.

+***public access***: can be accessed indiscriminately within any class.

 ***polymorphism***: capacity of an object of acquiring multiple forms.
 It occurs due to inheritance: when a class is extended, it does not lose compatibility with its super class.
 The opposite is not true though: an object of the super class is not compatible with its subclasses.

 ### Reserved words in Java